 Pro-tip: Getting the Most Out of Your Elliptical Workout in Postpartum

 In our book, no exercise is off-limits in postpartum.
-HOWEVER, doing an exercise safely within your current strength range and progressing well is the key to making it work for you.
+BUT, it’s all about integrity.
+It’s absolutely key that you’re doing exercises safely, within your current strength range and progressing well.

 Ready to get back to elliptical training?
-Here are a few tips to keeping your postpartum recovery moving along while you work on that endurance (ehem…which we neeeeeed to chase around these little bear cubs all day long! ?)
+Here are a few tips to making sure your pelvic floor and core are staying safe while you work on that endurance. (ehem…which we neeeeeed to chase around these little bear cubs all day long! ?)

 Let us know how your next workout goes! ❤️